In this Article

 Keep in mind that earning a certification or pursuing a master's degree may boost your salary.
 Your salary can also be influenced by:

-Here's a look at the top five metro areas where accountants earn the most.
+Here's a look at the top 10 metro areas where accountants earn the most.

 Professional resources offer value as you learn about the field and throughout your career.
 These resources can help you to stay on top of trends in forensic accounting and advance your professional goals.